Yixin-Hu/TetWild/README.md

 Our method can fill gaps and holes but the tetmesh faces on those parts could be bumpy.
 We provide users an option to do Lapacian smoothing on those faces to get a smoother surface.

+- With out winding number

+Please use `--save-mid-result 2`.

 ### Command Line Switches
 Our software supports usage via command line or via a C++ function wrapper.
 Here is an overview of all command line switches: